-In 1988, these movements comprised 29 percent of the total internal study area person trips.
-In 2010, these trips are expected to constitute 31 percent of the total internal study area trips.
+In 1988, these circumferential trips between districts comprised 29 percent of the total internal study area person trips.
+In 2010, these trips are expected to constitute 28 percent of the total internal study area trips.

-If trips are divided by mode, transit versus auto, it can be seen that for 1988, 29 percent of both transit trips and auto trips remaining within the study area were circumferential.
-In 2010, the proportion of circumferential transit trips will remain constant at 29 percent, while the auto percentage will increase to 31 percent.
+If trips are divided by mode, transit versus auto, it can be seen that for 1988, 30 percent of transit trips and 29 percent of auto trips remaining within the study area were north- south or circumferential between districts.
+In 2010, the proportion of circumferential transit trips between districts will reduce slightly to 28 percent, while the auto percentage will reduce slightly to 28 percent.

-These levels of circumferential trips in the study area, by both auto and transit modes, are significant.
-They represent a major proportion of the trips being made within the study area.
+These levels of circumferential trips between districts in the study area, by both auto and transit modes, are significant.
+They represent a significant proportion of the trips being made within the study area.
+In 1988, they account for 183,452 trips, and in 2010 for 323,168 trips daily, or a 76 percent increase in north-south or circumferential travel between districts within the study area, between 1988 and 2010.